 - Add shadows in the form of value and tone

-- Add any additional background features the drawing
+- Add any additional background features to the drawing.

 Learning to draw a still-life vase accurately is a transferable skill that is well worth developing.

-As developing an understanding of proportion, for example, is a skill that can be used in many different ways.
+For example, developing an understanding of proportion is a skill that can be used in many different ways.

 Establish and Draw the Basic Proportions

 Understanding and drawing the proportions of the vase you have chosen to illustrate is the first step in developing an accurate portrayal of the object.

 Developing the right mindset is also crucial as the form of the vase is an essential first step.

 Thinking and drawing in terms of form and outline will help you draw more accurately.

 To achieve this, begin by drawing a faint rectangular box.